The Emotion Hygiene Alliance's Framework is based upon the following areas of science and philosophy.

 Contemplative Science

-From Buddhist philosophy and contemplative scientific research, we have learned that emotion (mental+physical+social) hygiene shapes the brain and can offset the sometimes traumatic experience of being human.
+From Buddhist philosophy and contemplative science, we see that emotion (mind+body+behavioral) hygiene shapes the brain and can offset the sometimes traumatic experience of being human.

 If someone has a certain virus, we need to use the appropriate hygiene.
 Similarly, there's a hygiene of emotions.
 Just as we teach about physical hygiene in the interest of good health, we now need to teach about emotional hygiene. — The Dalai Lama